quantfinlib/screamer/docs/_usage.rst

 =====

 This section provides examples demonstrating different ways to use `screamer` functions.

 All `screamer` functions operate similarly, with slight variations based on the specific settings or each function.
 For instance, rolling functions require a `window_size` parameter, while `RollingPoly` functions additionally include a `derivative_order` parameter.

+Using `screamer` functions generally involves two steps:

+* First, create a `screamer` function object with the details and parameters on how to transform the data.
+E.g. `obj = RollingMean(30)` creates a an screamer object that applies a 30 step moving average transform to inmput data.
-Using `screamer` functions generally involves two main steps.
-First, create a `screamer` function object with the desired parameters.
-Once initialized, you can pass either streaming or batch data to this function object, which will then process each data element according to its defined behavior.
+* You can pass either pass streaming `obj(datafeed)` or batch data `obj(dataset)` to this function object, which will then process each data element.

 The `screamer` library supports both batch and streaming data processing, enabling smooth transitions between backtesting transformation on a training dataset, and puting it live in production to run on streaming data-feeds.